redbubble/systems-engineer-coding-test/README.md

 - Use any language you like
 - Should respond to `/`, `/treasure` and `/_health`
 	- `/`: Prints 'Hello World' in any design you like.
 Returns 200
-	- `/treasure`: Display a configurable string as a UI or structured API response.
+	- `/treasure`: Display a string that comes from configuration as part of a UI or structured API response.
 Returns 200
 	- `/_health`: Returns a structured API response saying whether everything is OK.
 Returns 200
 - Log to STDOUT, preferably structured
 - Should take configuration via environment variables